skiran017/defi-staking-app/ReadMe.md

 6. Reward script
    truffle exec scripts/issue-tokens.js

-note: when working on web3, remember to connect Ganache>>Deploy contracts(truffle compile, migrate)>>import the account from ganache to metamask
+note: when working on web3, remember to connect Ganache>>Deploy contracts(truffle compile, migrate)>>import the account from ganache to metamask>> restart the local server